CageCode/World-Food-Ecosystems/practical6/intro.md

      coord_sf(xlim = c(-180, 180), ylim = c(-90, 90)) +
      scale_fill_viridis_c() +
      theme_minimal() +
-     labs(title = "Binary raster of beans",
+     labs(title = "Binary raster of cassava",
           fill = "Raster Value")
 ```

 > 📝 **Question 2**.
-Instead of Beans, plot Wheat from the TIFF files with the country overlay.
+Instead of Cassava, plot Wheat from the TIFF files with the country overlay.
 Which of the following statement is true?
 > <br />
 > • A lot of wheat is produced in the North of Brazil. <br />
 > • Wheat in Argentina is mostly produced in the South. <br />